 Stolen catalytic converters are covered by car insurance policies if you have comprehensive coverage on your car.
 Your deductible will apply if you have one on your comprehensive coverage.
 Most people carry a minimum of $100 deductible, with $500 deductibles becoming more and more common.
 To find out what your deductible is, check your insurance declaration page or call your insurance agent.

-While the part itself can be only a few hundred dollars to replace, repairing your car could cost upwards of $1000 depending on the damage left behind by the thief and your vehicle's year, make, and model.
+While the part itself can be only a few hundred dollars to replace, repairing your car could cost upwards of $1,000, depending on the damage left behind by the thief and your vehicle's year, make and model.
 Most car insurance policies will cover an after-market part.
 In order to get an OEM catalytic converter, you will need to have selected OEM coverage on your insurance policy or pay the difference in cost out-of-pocket.
 There is little practical difference between an OEM and after-market price – it just comes down to personal preference and how much you’re willing to spend.

 Tips for preventing catalytic converter theft